Thompson-Okanagan Economic Region Workforce Insights

 Employment Rate: Regional vs Local Patterns

-Employment rates show a weak correlation (0.13) between regional and local levels.
-This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.
+Employment rates show a strong correlation (0.94) between regional and local levels.
+This indicates strong alignment in workforce participation, suggesting that labor market conditions affect both areas similarly.

 Loading...